indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

   prevented them from working without specifying any arguments.
 This regression was introduced in 0.20 with the upgrade of the ``clap`` crate to version 3.1.
   (#523)
+* PyO3 Rust crates upgraded from 0.16.4 to 0.16.5.
+The upgrade fixes compatibility
+  issues with Python 3.10 that could lead to runtime crashes or incorrect behavior in many configurations.

 New Features
 ^^^^^^^^^^^^